Van Helsing (video game)

 Van Helsing is an action-adventure video game for the PlayStation 2, Xbox and Game Boy Advance, which is based on the 2004 action horror film of the same name by Stephen Sommers.
 Hugh Jackman and Richard Roxburgh reprise their roles from the film.
-The game is one of the few games on Playstation 2 that can run in 480p.
+The game is one of the few games on PlayStation 2 that can run in 480p.

+Whilst the console ports of the game received generally mixed reviews, the Game Boy Advance version of the game was near-universally panned, becoming one of the lowest rated games for the platform on Metacritic.

 Gameplay

-Van Helsing's gameplay bears similarity to the Devil May Cry series by Capcom.
+The PS2 and Xbox versions of the game bears similarity to the Devil May Cry series by Capcom.
 Van Helsing begins the game wielding two handguns and his Tojo blades.
 He later acquires various other weapons, some of which are seen in the movie, such as the shotgun and the bow gun.
 Van Helsing can make use of both his firearms and his blades to dispatch enemies.
 The player also has the ability to use enhanced ammunition with Helsing's weapons once the ammo is found.
 Hitting the L1/LT trigger gives Van Helsing a blue-ish glow as he unloads his enhanced ammo.
 Van Helsing also can perform evasive rolls in four directions to avoid incoming attacks.
 Van Helsing also has a grappling hook that allows him to latch onto high ledges that are otherwise inaccessible.
 Van Helsing can make use of this grappling hook to start combos or to perform grappling jumps.

 The game also features a shop mechanic where players can purchase additional combat techniques and power-ups to increase health and other characteristics.
 Items in the shop can be purchased by using "orbs" that are collected from fallen enemies.

 The players can even collect the hat after having it knocked off by sustaining a hit from enemies and get points for retrieving the hat prior to completing a mission.

+The Xbox version of the game included online leaderboards via Xbox Live.
+Van Helsing is now supported on revival online servers for the Xbox called Insignia.